 GLUT4 trafficking in insulin resistance

-We are taking advantage of novel GLUT4 reporter constructs to identify features of GLUT4 trafficking that are perturbed in insulin resistant cells.
+We are using novel GLUT4 reporter constructs to identify how GLUT4 trafficking is perturbed in insulin resistant cells.